How to Build a Field Service App [The Ultimate Guide]

 Challenges of clients:

 - Online scheduling.
 98% of respondents would prefer to schedule technicians online instead of the call center.
 A client wants to have immediate scheduling, select a comfortable time for a service call, and get alerts in case of changes or delays.

 - Security.
-They want to feel more secure by getting info about technician (name, photo).
-Here is a curious statistics on this case:
+They want to feel more secure by getting info about technicians (name, photo).
+Here is curious statistics on this case:

 Challenges of technicians:

 - Unoptimized routing that causes technicians to waste time and be late

 - Inaccurate assignment of jobs to the technician’s skills